 The Company's financial services and merchandise leasing businesses provide access to non-prime consumers.
 This customer segment has been found to be the most stable during periods of economic shock when compared to less riskier segments of the population (i.e. prime, etc.).
-This is because customers belong to the non-prime customer segment: i) under-index on home ownership which reduces their sensitivity to housing prices and interest rates; ii) under-index on their total level of debt to income as a result of their reduced access to credit; and iii) over-index on the purchase of creditor insurance which provides additional downside protection during prolonged periods of repayment uncertainty.
+This is because customers that belong to the non-prime customer segment: i) under-index on home ownership which reduces their sensitivity to housing prices and interest rates; ii) under-index on their total level of debt to income as a result of their reduced access to credit; and iii) over-index on the purchase of creditor insurance which provides additional downside protection during prolonged periods of repayment uncertainty.
 As a result, the non-prime customer segment is likely to experience only a nominal level of increased repayment risk during periods of economic uncertainty when compared to other customer segments.
 These conclusions were the findings of independent studies conducted by TransUnion during the recessionary periods of 2001 and 2009, and are also based on the Company's own experience during the recession of 2015 in Alberta.
+The Company's credit performance during the COVID-19 pandemic has seen continued reductions in charge offs as a result of these factors, with additional support coming from government support programs and its expanded use of customer borrowing assistance measures offering more flexible repayment options to customers in times of economic uncertainty.